 Shaw, C., & le Roux, K. (2017).
 From Practitioner to Researcher: Designing the Dissertation Process for Part Time Coursework Masters Students.
 Systemic Practice and Action Research, 30, 433–446. doi: 10.1007/s11213-016-9402-7

-Peer-reviewed chapter in edited books (peer-reviewed)
+Chapters in edited books

 Le Roux, K. (2017).
-“Closing the gap”: Three mathematics students talk about their transition to and through their undergraduate degrees in the sciences.
-In B. Bangeni and R. Kapp (Eds.), Negotiating learning and identity: A longitudinal perspective on access, persistence and retention in higher education (pp. 31-60).
-London: Bloomsbury
+“Closing the gap”: Three mathematics students talk about their transitions to and through their undergraduate degrees in the sciences.
+In B. Bangeni and R. Kapp (Eds.), Negotiating learning and identity in Higher Education: A longitudinal perspective on access, persistence and retention in higher education (pp. 31-60).
+London: Bloomsbury.

-Peer-reviewed published conference proceedings
+Peer-reviewed published conference papers

 Le Roux, K. (2017).
 Moving up or down the ladder: University mathematics students talk about progress.
 In A. Chronaki (Ed.), Proceedings of the Ninth International Mathematics Education and Society Conference (Vol.2, pp. 665-675).
 Volos, Greece: MES9.

 Andersson, A., & le Roux, K. (2015).
 Researchers and researched as Other within the socio-p/Political turn.
 In S. Mukhopadhyay, & B. Greer (Eds.), Proceedings of the Eighth International Mathematics Education and Society Conference (Vol.2, pp. 255-269).
 Portland, Oregon: MES8.